yutarochan/RGraphs/README.md

 ========

 <p>
-A theoretical graph data structure with implementations of recursive attributes.<br />
+A complete and comprehensive Graph Data Structure library, for both practical and theoretical implementations used for every application and implementation.
 Currently a work-in-progress research, soon to be completed by the end of Summer 2014</p>
 <br />

 <h2>License</h2>